-Foundation Surveyors can help identify where access can be obtained by the aforementioned legislations and where it could be required, at feasibility stage.
+Foundation Surveyors can help identify where access can be obtained by the aforementioned legislation and where it could be required, at the feasibility stage.
 We can also advise alternative options if access cannot be obtained through a license or consent.

 Get in touch with our team today...

 Rights of Way and Easements

 In simple terms, an easement is a right one has over another’s land.
 Easements exist in several forms such as Rights of Way, easements to support, easements of light & air, and rights pertaining to artificial walkways.

 There are several known ways in which an easement can be created:

 - Express Grant (a deed or a grant may dictate the terms of the easement)

 - Necessity (right of way may be created through necessity e.g. public right of way over a road)

 - Prescription (if after 20 years a neighbour has enjoyed an “easement” not expressly granted but not disputed for 20 years then this can become an easement by prescription)

 Foundation Surveyors can advise both property owners and neighbours regarding easements and the rights and obligations of parties in dispute.